stefan22/counterFP/README.md

   that need be updated within DOM)

 - (only impure function)
-  > app function - (a mixed of HOF/Closure and state changes handler..)
+  > app function - (a mixed of HOF/Closure and state changes bskt..)